vocdoni/docs/src/architecture/services/census-service.md

     "method": "checkProof",
-    "censusId": "0x123456789", // Merkle Root of the census for which the Merkle Tree's claim will be checked "censusKey": "base64-string", // the leaf for which data is requested "censusValue": "hexString", // if weighted census, the hexadecimal representation of the weight big num "proofData": "hexString", // the siblings, same format obtained in genProof "digested": false,  // is the claim digested? the backend should do it if not "rootHash": "optional-hexString" // from a specific version
+    "censusId": "0x123456789", // Merkle Root of the census for which the Merkle Tree's claim will be checked "censusKey": "base64-string", // the leaf for which data is requested "censusValue": "base64-string", // the bytes representation of the weight big num "proofData": "hexString", // the siblings, same format obtained in genProof "digested": false,  // is the claim digested? the backend should do it if not "rootHash": "optional-hexString" // from a specific version